kevinpgrant/website-template/README.md

 ## Basic security headers

-HTTP headers are used to to pass additional information with the body of the HTTP request.
-You can use HTTP headers to make guarantees about the content being server, to prevent your site from being misused, or the content from being hijacked.
+HTTP headers are used to to pass additional 'meta' information with the body of the HTTP request.
+You can use these HTTP headers to make guarantees about the content being served, to prevent your site from being misused, or the content from being hijacked.

 See the documentation for your webserver (if using Apache httpd, Nginx or similar) on how to manage headers.

-However if your site is hosted on a static webserver such as Cloudflare, simply add a file called _headers to your project directory.
+However if your site is hosted on a static webserver such as Cloudflare, simply add a file called \_headers to your project directory.

 The syntax for the headers document is